 How College Seniors Are Handling 2021 Graduation

 Graduating college is one of the most significant and exciting milestones in a student's life.
 Though many schools plan to recreate this experience virtually, others are preparing for limited in-person gatherings.

 While the need for caution is understandable, some students are feeling robbed of the traditions that make these ceremonies so rewarding — especially those who never envisioned that the pandemic would seep into 2021 as it has.
 Even though several schools are planning for in-person commencements, many are limiting these events to students and requiring family and friends to attend virtually.

 Tips for Celebrating College Graduation During COVID-19

-Everyone needs a reason to get dressed up during quarantine, and taking college graduation pictures is a great way to memorialize this major milestone in your life.
+Take and Share Photos of Yourself in Your Cap and Gown: Everyone needs a reason to get dressed up during a pandemic, and taking college graduation pictures is a great way to memorialize this major milestone in your life.